dynatrace-oss/opentelemetry-metric-java/README.md

 #### Dynatrace API Token

 The Dynatrace API token to be used by the exporter is specified using `setApiToken` and could, for example, be read from an environment variable.
+It should not be hardcoded into the code, especially if that code is stored in a VCS.

 Creating an API token for your Dynatrace environment is described in the [Dynatrace API documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/).
 The scope required for sending metrics is the `Ingest metrics` scope in the **API v2** section: